Olympics-IOC president Bach urges Ukraine to drop Paris boycott threat

 Paris 2024 organisers have said they will abide by the IOC's decision on the issue.

-(Reporting by Karolos Grohmann and Hritika Sharma in Bengaluru; Editing by Emelia Sithole-Matarise)
+(Reporting by Karolos Grohmann, Hritika Sharma and Rohith Nair in Bengaluru; Editing by Emelia Sithole-Matarise and Pritha Sarkar)

 ((hritika.sharma@thomsonreuters.com;))